 - Participate in clinical training through high-fidelity simulators, standardized patients, and/or training workshops.

 - Attend program events held for students and faculty.

 - Collaborate in-person with faculty and peers.

-While on-site, you will engage in faculty-led instruction and practice through simulation at the O’Neill Family Foundation Clinical Simulation Center within the School of Nursing & Health Studies.
+While on site, you will engage in faculty-led instruction and practice through simulation at the O’Neill Family Foundation Clinical Simulation Center within the School of Nursing & Health Studies.
 The high-fidelity simulator can realistically replicate physiological conditions and symptoms as well as pharmacological responses, allowing you to hone your skills in a safe, supervised environment.

-As a student, you will visit Georgetown University’s campus for your first OCI during your Advanced Health Assessment (AHA) course.
+You will visit Georgetown University’s campus for your first OCI during your Advanced Health Assessment (AHA) course.
 For subsequent specialty OCI experiences, you may be required to visit the off-campus location of a Georgetown University affiliate.
 All affiliate campuses ensure access to the resources needed to meet all academic objectives.